-- Throw the party at home
+Throw the party at home

 If you want to save money and not be limited by restrictions, you can opt to have your party right in the comfort of your home.
-It would be more beneficial if you have a bigger backyard that can accommodate the numbers you want.
+It may be easier to consider a home party if you have a bigger backyard that can accommodate the number of guests attending.
 If your home is too small, you can ask to use a friend’s or family’s home.
-Or you can throw the party at a free venue such as a public park.
+Or, you can throw the party at a free venue such as a public park.

-- Bake your child’s birthday cake
+Bake your child’s birthday cake or cupcakes

-If you’re a great baker, you can save money by baking your child’s birthday cake.
+If you’re a great baker, you can save money by baking your child’s birthday cake or cupcakes.
 Your cake might not look like a professional baker’s, but it will not hurt your finances.
 Plus, you can ask a friend or family member for assistance if it’s too challenging.
-Try as much as possible to get all the ingredients ready weeks before the party, so you wouldn’t have to scramble around wondering whether you will need ingredients such as salted or unsalted butter for baking a cake at the last minute.
+Try as much as possible to get all the ingredients ready weeks before the party, so you don’t have to scramble around wondering whether you will need ingredients such as salted or unsalted butter for baking a cake at the last minute.
 If baking a large cake might take up too much of your time, you can decide to bake cupcakes, which are much easier to prepare.
 Or you can get some pre-made cake mix to make things much easier.

-- Plan affordable entertainment
+Plan affordable entertainment